Striped dolphin (Stenella coeruleoalba) mother and calf high speed swimming off the island of Hawai‘i.

-Striped dolphin mother and calf high speed swimming off the island of Hawai‘i.
-Photo by Greg Schorr.
-Striped dolphins in Hawaii are typically found in very deep waters (our average sighting depth is 3,290 m) far from shore (our average distance from shore is 30.4 km).
-Striped dolphins in Hawaiian waters also typically avoid boats, sometimes from distances of several hundred meters, thus they are unlikely to be seen by most boaters in Hawaii.
+Striped dolphins in Hawai‘i are typically found in very deep waters (our average sighting depth is 3,400 m) far from shore (our average distance from shore is 31 km).
+Striped dolphins in Hawaiian waters also typically avoid boats, sometimes from distances of several hundred meters, thus they are unlikely to be seen by most boaters in Hawai‘i.

 Striped dolphins off the island of Hawaii.
-Photo by Daniel Webster.
-We've seen striped dolphins in eight different months of the year, from April through December.
-Although we hve no sightings from January to March, we have very little survey effort in those months in striped dolphin habitat.
+We’ve seen striped dolphins in eight different months of the year, from April through December.
+Although we have no sightings from January to March, we have very little survey effort in those months in striped dolphin habitat.

 Striped dolphins off the island of Hawaii.
-Photo by Greg Schorr.
 Group sizes for striped dolphins encountered in our surveys have ranged from 2 to about 110 indiividuals.
 Young calves ar frequently seen in the groups.
 Because we are not able to regularly get close to striped dolphins this is one species regularly encountered that we do not have a photo-identification catalog or any genetic samples.

 Reference on striped dolphins in Hawai‘i